Life, Wild and Beautiful -

 - Gin is better than whisky.

-- It's hard to hate up close — and the best way to break down barriers is to simply sit around a table together.
+- It's hard to hate up close, and the best way to break down barriers is to simply sit around a table together.

-Nothing makes economic sense here — and yet everything makes perfect sense.
+Nothing makes economic sense here.
+And yet everything makes perfect sense.

 The Olepangi Invitation